codekraft-studio/angular-media-preview/README.md

 You can specify a custom container using the attribute __preview-container__ in the directive.
 You can use in the attribute both a HTML element or a ID that refers to it.

+If the **image load fails** the module will use a default icon, called "broken image" taken from Google Icons under the [CC-BY License](https://creativecommons.org/licenses/by/4.0/).

 #### Passing element ID

 ```html